Reporter describes an astounding amount of military hardware going in to help Ukraine

 "What you see is basically a constant cycle of these enormous C-17 military cargo planes landing, unloading their cargo, taking off again, day and night," he says.
 "Standing there, there is a bit of a feeling in the pit of your stomach that we are on the edge of a really era-defining war.
 We're already in it."

-Born in Moscow, Shuster emigrated with his family to the U.S. in 1989.
-He reported on the EU and the former Soviet Union for Time from 2013 to 2020, and has interviewed Ukrainian President Volodymyr Zelenskyy three times.
+Born in Moscow, Shuster immigrated with his family to the U.S. in 1989.
+He reported on the EU and the former Soviet Union for Time from 2013 to 2020 and has interviewed Ukrainian President Volodymyr Zelenskyy three times.
 Shuster describes Zelenskyy's wartime leadership as a "lesson in courage."

 "Some people may act brave when things are peaceful and then run away from the fight when the fighting breaks out," Shuster says.
 "Other people you might underestimate, but then when the time comes and the hour is upon them, they step up.
 And Zelenskyy certainly has."

 Shuster says the Ukrainians he spoke to are just trying to survive the invasion.
-When he asked what their plan was for after the war, many vowed to rebuild.
+When he asked what their plans are for after the war, many vowed to rebuild.

 "I really can't overstate how high morale is among Ukrainian people, among Ukrainian leadership, people around Zelenskyy," Shuster says.
 "They believe in themselves.
 They believe in the cause of this war.
 And they do think that they'll come out stronger if they can just survive."